Ladbrokes exchange review – What is it and how does it compare against the likes of Betfair and Smarkets?

 The betting industry moves at an incredibly fast pace and things are constantly changing.
 In the last few years, online betting has grown at unprecedented rates leaving high street bookmakers in the dust.

 Due to the ease of placing bets on mobiles and other handheld devices, this trend is certainly set to continue.
-This has led to an increase in the number of bets being placed and ultimately the amount of revenue bookmakers generate.
+This has led to an increase in the number of bets being placed and ultimately an increase in revenue for the bookmakers.

 Betting companies are therefore continually looking for new ways to increase their online exposure to gain new customers and the Ladbrokes exchange is no different.